Silk Road (marketplace): Arrest and trial of Ross Ulbricht

-Due, in part, to off-duty research conducted by IRS criminal investigator Gary Alford, Ross Ulbricht was alleged by the FBI to be the founder and owner of Silk Road and the person behind the pseudonym "Dread Pirate Roberts" (DPR).
-He was arrested on 2 October 2013 in San Francisco in Glen Park Library, a branch of the San Francisco Public Library.
-Ulbricht was indicted on charges of money laundering, computer hacking, conspiracy to traffic narcotics, and attempting to have six people killed.
+Due, in part, to off-duty research conducted by IRS Criminal Investigation Special Agent Gary Alford, Ross Ulbricht was alleged by the FBI to be the founder and owner of Silk Road and the person behind the pseudonym "Dread Pirate Roberts" (DPR).
+Alford searched for any mentions of the .onion URL or .tor address, stating that someone might have advertised or suggested the marketplace on Google.
+The first mention of the website was by a user named "altoid".
+Further searching into this altoid profile led him to a post about an open position that told interested applicants to contact what was Ross Ulbricht's personal email.
+He was arrested on 1 October 2013 in San Francisco in Glen Park Library, a branch of the San Francisco Public Library.
+During the arrest, the FBI seized Ulbricht's laptop which he was using to connect to the servers and manage the marketplace.
+Ulbricht was indicted on charges of engaging in a continuing criminal enterprise, distributing narcotics, distributing narcotics by means of the Internet, and four conspiracy charges related to distribution of narcotics, computer hacking, money laundering, and false identity documents.
+He was separately indicted for a single murder-for-hire charge.
 Prosecutors alleged that Ulbricht paid $730,000 to others to commit the murders, although none of the murders actually occurred.
 Ulbricht ultimately was not prosecuted for any of the alleged murder attempts.

 The FBI initially seized 26,000 bitcoins from accounts on Silk Road, worth approximately $3.6 million at the time.
 An FBI spokesperson said that the agency would hold the bitcoins until Ulbricht's trial finished, after which the bitcoins would be liquidated.
 In October 2013, the FBI reported that it had seized 144,000 bitcoins, worth $28.5 million, and that the bitcoins belonged to Ulbricht.
 On 27 June 2014, the U.S. Marshals Service sold 29,657 bitcoins in 10 blocks in an online auction, estimated to be worth $18 million at contemporary rates and only about a quarter of the seized bitcoins.
 Another 144,342 bitcoins were kept which had been found on Ulbricht's computer, roughly $87 million.
 Tim Draper bought the bitcoins at the auction with an estimated worth of $17 million, to lend them to a bitcoin start-up called Vaurum which is working in developing economies of emerging markets.